wanghaisheng/prince_collection_astro/src/content/blog/post-test-one.md

 ### Adding image grids

-Copying and pasting the code snippets below allow writers to add image galleries to posts. **Care must be taken when using code to ensure there are no errors or typos to prevent breaks in the frontend of the production site.**
+Copying and pasting the code snippets below allow writers to add image galleries to posts. **Care must be taken when using code and/or markdown to ensure there are no errors or typos to prevent breaks in the frontend of the production site.**

 ### Steps

 * Copy desired gallery code from below.
 * Select "Markdown" from the top right toggle switch.
 * Paste code where you want it in the article
-* \*add image file paths (see below)
+* add image file paths (see below)
 * ensure there are no typos
 * return to Rich Text editor (toggle Rich Text in top right select)